What is the spleen?

 What is splenic sequestration?

 Splenic sequestration (see kwes TRAY shun) is enlargement of the spleen.
-There are two types of splenic sequestration in sickle cell disease— acute and chronic.
+There are 2 types of splenic sequestration in sickle cell disease— acute and chronic.

 Chronic splenic sequestration may not cause problems and the doctor may choose to record the size of the spleen at each visit to make sure it is not getting any larger.
 Chronic splenic sequestration usually occurs in older children and adults with sickle cell disease.